Free Physics Engines

 - Havok Physics and Animation (Windows)

 This SDK includes libraries (in binary form only), samples and documentation for programmers creating games and other programs for Windows.
-The last time I checked, it's free for non-commercial games and applications.
+The last time I checked, it's free for non-commercial games and applications but it requires you to register with your name, email address, phone and city/country.
 Please read their licence for details.

 - Newton Game Dynamics (Windows, Mac OS X, Linux)